NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/viewing_rtt.md

 # Viewing RTT modem traces

-Modem traces captured in J-link Real Time Transfer (RTT) logger can be played back in Cellular Monitor.
+Modem traces captured in J-Link Real Time Transfer (RTT) logger can be played back in Cellular Monitor.

+!!! note "Note"
-In the first release of Cellular Monitor, the RTT interface is not supported for traces capture.
-However, RTT modem traces captured outside of the tool can be viewed in Cellular Monitor with the following procedure.
+      In the current release of Cellular Monitor, the RTT interface is not supported for traces capture.
+You can only view RTT modem traces captured outside of the tool.

+To view RTT modem traces captured outside of the tool in Cellular Monitor, complete the following steps:

-1. Enable the RTT trace backend in your device's application using the Kconfig option `CONFIG_NRF_MODEM_LIB_TRACE_BACKEND_RTT` in the `prj.conf` file.
+1. Enable the RTT trace backend in your device's application using the Kconfig option [`CONFIG_NRF_MODEM_LIB_TRACE_BACKEND_RTT`](https://docs.nordicsemi.com/bundle/ncs-2.4.2/page/kconfig/index.html#CONFIG_NRF_MODEM_LIB_TRACE_BACKEND_RTT) in the `prj.conf` file.
 2. Ensure your device is running supported modem firmware, see [Minimum requirements and limitations](./requirements.md), and note the version for playback.
-3. Use the J-link RTT logger to collect the trace or traces and save in binary (`.bin`) format.</br>
+3. Use the J-Link RTT logger to collect the trace or traces and save in binary (`.bin`) format.</br>
    See [SEGGER Real Time Transfer (RTT)](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) for more information.
 4. Load and playback the trace in **Cellular Monitor**.</br>
    See [Loading modem traces for playback](./loading.md) for more information.